Blairmore, Alberta: History

 Originally a Canadian Pacific Railway stop called Tenth Siding or The Springs (for the cold sulphur spring to the east), the settlement was renamed Blairmore in November 1898 and it got a post office the following year.
 A ten-year dispute over land ownership between the CPR station agent and the section foreman stunted early development.
 The community was incorporated as the Village of Blairmore on September 3, 1901.
 Blairmore's principal industry was lumber and, after 1907, coal.
 Other industries soon followed.
 Blairmore incorporated as a town on September 29, 1911.
 With the declining fortunes of the nearby community of Frank, Blairmore soon became the region's economic centre.
 The Greenhill mine, located just north of Blairmore, became the mainstay of the community until its closure in 1957.

 One of the town's early residents was Emilio Picariello (1875 – 1923).
 "Emperor Pic" settled in Blairmore in 1918 and operated several businesses, but also illegally imported alcohol from nearby British Columbia during prohibition.
 Picariello and Florence Lassandro were hanged in 1923 after the shooting death of Alberta Provincial Police constable Steve Lawson in 1922.

-Like many Canadian industrial towns in the 1930s, Blairmore had some sympathies with Communism.
-Canada's first Communist town council and school board were elected in Blairmore in 1933, which reformed the tax system, and refused to observe Remembrance Day as an Imperialist holiday and honoured the Russian Revolution instead.
-A street was named after the leader of the Communist Party of Canada, Tim Buck, and a park was renamed after Karl Marx; both decisions were reversed by the next town council.
+Like many Canadian industrial towns in the 1930s, many in Blairmore had Communist sentiment.
+Canada's first Communist town council and school board were elected in Blairmore in January 1933.
+The radical council was re-elected in 1934 and 1935.
+The radical council reformed the tax system.
+It refused to observe Remembrance Day as an Imperialist holiday and honoured the Russian Revolution instead.
+It put a new name on a town street to honour Tim Buck, the leader of the Communist Party of Canada, and renamed a park after Karl Marx.
+Later town councils reversed both decisions.
+(A move was made in 1990 to re-apply the Tim Buck name to the street but it was blocked.)

 On November 3, 1978, the Government of Alberta passed the Crowsnest Pass Municipal Unification Act, which led to the formal amalgamation of the Town of Blairmore with the Village of Bellevue, the Town of Coleman, the Village of Frank, and Improvement District (ID) No. 5 on January 1, 1979.